acidburn0zzz/Curvy/README.md

-Description:
+**Note: This Document is for personal reference.**

+###Description:
     Curvy is a an easy to use layout tool that allows the sizing and positioning of HTML elements to follow non-linear paths as the screen width and height increase/decrease.
 When used correctly, Curvy can keep a website looking great on a wide varitey of screen sizes.

 However, It is mostly used for quick and dirty prototyping.

 Use:
     Curvy makes use of custom data attributes such as data-curvy-width="" to add non-linear styling.
 As of now a method to implement Curvy into CSS style sheets has not been found.
 Although using the "data-" prefix is recommended in a production environment it may be removed for prototyping.